 If you’ve driven through South End within the past 6 months, you’ve undoubtedly noticed the crazy amount of growth – new apartment complexes as far as the eye can see.

-With the new light rail extension almost complete, the same type of growth is now expected all along Tryon St. and North Davidson St.
+With the new light rail extension now complete, the same type of growth is expected all along Tryon St. and North Davidson St.

 According to many economists, by the year 2025, the greater Charlotte metro region will be home to over 2.8 million residents – the 10 county metro region now has 2.4 million residents.
 Within the city limits, our population is expected to grow from 827,000, to over 1.2 million in that same time.